 You may have had an infection in your gallbladder.
 You may have received drugs to reduce the swelling and fight the infection.
 You may have surgery to remove your gallbladder or to remove a gallstone that is blocking a bile duct.

 What to Expect at Home

-You may continue to have pain and other symptoms if your gallstones return.
+You may continue to have pain and other symptoms if your gallstones return or were not removed.

 You may be on a liquid diet for some time to give your gallbladder a rest.
 When you are eating regular food again, avoid overeating.
 If you are overweight try to lose weight.

 Take acetaminophen (Tylenol) for pain.
 Ask your health care provider about stronger pain medicines.

 Take any medicines you have been given to fight infection the way you were told to.
 You may be able to take medicines that dissolve gallstones, but they may take 6 months to 2 years to work.

 Call your provider if you have:

 - Steady, severe pain in your upper belly